derekbekoe/vscode-spot/README.md

     - Large container images can take a couple minutes to start.
 - Reliability / Resilience
     - Better handling of loss of connectivity is yet to come.
+- Only Linux containers are supported
+    - We hope to lift this limitation in the future.

 ## Developer Setup